ANCPLabOldenburg/megqc_documentation/tutorial/calc_cli.md

 get-megqc-config --target_directory /path/to/your/target/directory
 ```

 Now you can open your copy of `settings.ini` and adjust them.
-Once you are done, you can run MEGqc including the option --config and the path to your customized `settings.ini`.
+Once you are done, you can run MEGqc including the option `config` and the path to your customized `settings file`.
 Make sure to include _"settings.ini"_ in the command line:

 ```bash
 run-megqc --inputdata </path/to/your/dataset/> --subs 009 --config /path/to/your/setting.ini